rheradio/offline-handwritten-doc-analysis/README.md

 ## Purpose

-This repository provides the material accompanying the paper:
+This repository provides the material that accompanies the paper:

 *Victoria Ruiz, Ruben Heradio, Ernesto Aranda-Escolastico, Ángel Sánchez, and José F. Vélez.
 Examining the Literature from 1990 to 2020 on Off-line Handwritten Document Analysis.*